 1. Brainstorm possible topic ideas

-2. Review assignment requirements
+2. Review the assignment

 3. List keywords to define your topic

 Build a base of knowledge about your topic.
 Full-length books provide the most in-depth coverage and perspective over time, but an encyclopedia entry or book chapter will often provide sufficient background information.